input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

    --with_bench          Flag to indicate whether to run benchmarks.
    --libs LIBS           The list of lib crates `cargo-modules` docs to build
                          separated by comma.
-   --bins BINS           The list of binaries `cargo-modules` docs to build.
+   --bins BINS           The list of binaries `cargo-modules` docs to build and
+                         made a smoke tests on them.   .
 ```

 Note that the `libs` argument takes a list of library crate's names in your Rust project, e.g.